sndphil/glyph-protocol/README.md

 2. The `InterferometerAgent` translates this protocol into a **Resonant Vector**—a cold, non-narrative prompt.
 3. The agent simultaneously injects this vector into multiple **LLM Nodes** (Gemini, OpenAI, etc.) as defined in `config.yaml`.
 4. The agent captures the unique textual "resonance" from each node.
-5. Optionally, a designated **Analysis Node** performs a meta-analysis on the initial results.
+5. Optionally, a designated **Analysis Node** performs a qualitative meta-analysis on the initial results.
+6. A local **Quantitative Analysis** is performed on the raw data to measure linguistic and semantic properties.
-6. The raw data and meta-analysis are synthesized into a **Schismagram** (`.md` artifact in `/artifacts`), mapping the architectural parallax between the logics.
+7. All data is synthesized into a **Schismagram** (`.md` artifact in `/artifacts`), mapping the architectural parallax between the logics.

 ---